How to Pack Like a Pro: Essentials for Every Trip - Ark & Away

 Space-Saving Strategies

-• Choose the right bag: Opt for a lightweight suitcase or backpack with ample compartments.
+• Select the correct bag: Take a light suitcase or backpack that has multiple compartments.

-• Use packing cubes: These keep items organized and compress clothing to save space.
+• Use packing cubes: These keep things organized and compress clothing to preserve space.

-• Roll, don’t fold: Rolling clothes reduces creases and maximizes packing efficiency.
+• Roll, not fold: Rolling your clothes keeps them wrinkle-free and maximizes packing space.

-• Stuff your shoes: Use the inside of your shoes to store socks, chargers, or other small items.
+• Stuff your shoes: Fill the interior of your shoes to keep socks, chargers, or other tiny things.

 Smart Packing Tips for Any Trip